 Funded by NH EPSCoR, RET is a summer program that provides a community for educators to learn about and implement research, as well help each other design ways to incorporate important subjects into their classroom curriculum.
 Teachers work on research projects guided by faculty mentors and graduate students.

 The RET summer research experience includes regular meetings and socials for teachers to share the progress of their work.
 School year follow-up to support the integration of the summer research experience and inquiry-based activities within the curriculum is also provided.

 One of 12 programs developed to meet the Youth Science Cooperative Outreach needs, led by the U.S. Armed Services and Virginia Technical Institute partnered with the Academy of Applied Science, the National Science Teachers Association, and educational institutions.
 They provided research-based training in the STEM disciplines.

-Sun to Ice is an NSF-funded UNH research project.
-The related research aims to investigate extreme solar events and their effects on Earth by detailed studies of each process in the chain from Sun to Ice, as energetic particles travel to Earth, enter our atmosphere, and ultimately collide with our planet.
-As the education and outreach partner on the project, the Leitzel Center brings intensive STEM professional development to high school physics, chemistry, astronomy, and Earth and physical science teachers.
-Teachers are paired with Sun to Ice researchers or collaborators, to explore a specific research topic.
+Sun to Ice was an NSF-funded UNH research project.
+The related research aimed to investigate extreme solar events and their effects on Earth by detailed studies of each process in the chain from Sun to Ice, as energetic particles travel to Earth, enter our atmosphere, and ultimately collide with our planet.
+As the education and outreach partner on the project, the Leitzel Center brought intensive STEM professional development to high school physics, chemistry, astronomy, and Earth and physical science teachers.
+Teachers were paired with Sun to Ice researchers or collaborators, to explore a specific research topic.